Rockford Trademark Attorneys & Lawyers

 What is TESS Search?

-The Trademark Electronic Search System (TESS) is a free, searchable electronic database of submitted, approved, and abandoned trademark applications from the past three decades.
+The Trademark Electronic Search System (TESS) database is a free, searchable electronic database of submitted, approved, and abandoned trademark applications from the past three decades.
 Trademark lawyers and legal professionals search the database before submitting new trademark applications, to find out whether similar names are already registered or pending approval by the United States Patent and Trademark Office (USPTO).

-The USPTO publishes and maintains TESS, updating its more than three million federal trademark applications and decisions weekly.
-Applications made before 1984 are not included in the TESS database.
+The USPTO publishes and maintains TESS, updating its more than three million

 - 5 min read